 - Onion and garlic – Otherwise known as the aromatics.
 They provide a baseline of savory flavor, bring balance, and tone down the sweetness from the tomatoes.

 - Spices and seasonings – Keep it simple with oregano, bay leaves, and red pepper flakes for a touch of heat.
-Feel free to add even more if you’d like, such as basil, parsley, rosemary, thyme, or marjoram.
+Feel free to add even more if you’d like, such as fresh basil, parsley, rosemary, thyme, or marjoram.

 Step 1: Spread the whole, unpeeled cherry tomatoes in a single layer on a large sheet pan.
-Drizzle olive oil over the top and season with salt and pepper.
+Drizzle extra virgin olive oil over the top and season with salt and pepper.
 Place them in the oven and roast until the skins soften and begin to burst.

 Step 2: Heat more olive oil in a large Dutch oven or heavy-bottomed pot on the stove.
 Add the onions and garlic and saute until they’re soft and fragrant.